Linkedin Mail X

 Sponsor ad - 728w x 90h (at 72 dpi)

-The number of residential Pay TV subscribers in Latin America and the Caribbean accessing pay TV signals illegally, plus underreporting, exceeds the number of subscribers to any legitimate pay TV service in the region.
+The number of residential video subscribers in Latin America and the Caribbean accessing pay TV signals and online services illegally was estimated to exceed the number of subscribers to any legitimate pay TV service in the region.

-About 22.3% of the more than 69.5 million in that region access pay TV programming through illegal means, according to a report conducted by BB Media and released by ALIANZA (the Anti-Piracy Audiovisual Alliance) in November 2025.
+This, according to a report conducted by BB Media and released by ALIANZA (the LatAm-based Anti-Piracy Audiovisual Alliance) in November 2025.

 Sponsor ad